Ebbinghaus’s Forgetting Curve: How to Overcome It

 What Is the Forgetting Curve? (+8 Tips to Overcome It)

 In our pursuit of creating a competent, skilled, and adaptable workforce, we frequently confront an invisible adversary – our brain’s tendency to forget.
 This natural but formidable phenomenon has far-reaching implications for learning and development in the workplace.
-This article explores the concept of the Forgetting Curve, first introduced by German psychologist Hermann Ebbinghaus, and its profound impact on employee training.

 We’ll define the Forgetting Curve, which charts the decline of memory retention over time, as well as the ‘half-life’ of the curve, a crucial concept that quantifies the rate at which information is forgotten.

-What Is the Ebbinghaus Forgetting Curve?
+What Is the Forgetting Curve Theory?

 Memory retention and Forgetting Curve